dfinity/canbench/README.md

 1. Serialize the state
 2. Write to stable memory

-Suppose we're interested in understanding, within `pre_upgrade`, how much resources are spent in each of these steps.
+Suppose we're interested in understanding, within `pre_upgrade`, the resources spent in each of these steps.
 `canbench` allows you to do more granular benchmarking using the `canbench::profile` function.
 Here's how we can modify our `pre_upgrade` function: